JoDaTan/JoDaTan/README.md

 At the moment, I'm focusing on:

 - 📊 Exploratory Data Analysis (EDA)
-- 📈 Data Visualization with tools like Python's Matplotlib and Seaborn
+- 📈 Data Visualization with tools PowerBI, Tableau and Dashboard with Microsoft Excel
 - 📉 Statistical Analysis and Hypothesis Testing
 - 💼 Building a portfolio of data analysis projects
 - 🧠 Continuously improving my skills through online courses and hands-on practice